PennockProjects/JAMStart/content/blog/2024/SiteBuild.md

 - `server` - server-side code
 - `pages` - Website page components
 - `components` - all the components in your application - auto imported by Nuxt from here
+- `components/content` - Vue components used in content files
 - `layouts` - common layouts like header, every-single page
 - `composables` - small pieces of reusable code or components
-- `content` - directory of markdown article files for Content Doc
+- `content` - blog, code, and ops markdown article files
-- `content/components` - Vue components used in content files
 - `.nuxt`, `node_modules` - generative by Nuxt and NPM

 #### Nuxt Routing